shhyang/shhyang.github.io/research/index.md

 ### Wireless networking propagation delay

 From the research in both underwater acoustic communications and the time-domain interference alignment, significant network throughput gain can be obtained by taking the signal propagation delay into consideration.
-Our recent works give a systematic theoretical study of the using of propagation delays, including an explicit characterization of the scheduling rate region with propagation delays and the continuity properties of the scheduling rate region \cite{jma21scheduling,fan22isit,ma19oceans,}.
-With higher and higher bandwidth being used, it is becoming feasible to benefit from the signal propagation delay in the terrestrial wireless communications.
+Our recent works give a systematic theoretical study of the using of propagation delays, including an explicit characterization of the scheduling rate region with propagation delays and the continuity properties of the scheduling rate region {% cite jma21scheduling fan22isit %}.

+With the higher and higher bandwidth being used in the terrestirial wireless communications, it is becoming feasible to design a physical communicaiton framelength shorter than the typical signal propagation delay.
+However, towards achieving benefit from the signal propagation delay in the future of wireless networking, a large range of researches are desired.

 ### Network computation